 Tall Tower Trace Gas Observatory

-The Tall Tower Trace Gas Observatory has been supported by the National Science Foundation, Lower Atmosphere Chemistry Section (ATM-0546476), the Office of Science (BER) United States Department of Energy (DE-FG02-06ER64316), and the United States Department of Agriculture - National Institute of Food and Agriculture (USDA NIFA/2010-65112-20528).
-Current support is provided by the United States Department of Agriculture - National Institute of Food and Agriculture (USDA NIFA/2013-67019-21364).
+The Tall Tower Trace Gas Observatory has been supported by the National Science Foundation, Lower Atmosphere Chemistry Section, the Office of Science (BER) United States Department of Energy, and the United States Department of Agriculture - National Institute of Food and Agriculture.
 We express our sincere thanks to Minnesota Public Radio (KCMP 89.3 "The Current") and Tom Nelson for their logistical support.